 Proving Your Worthiness; it’s Not About the Money.

 Recently I attended one of the most lavish and beautiful weddings I have ever seen.
+It was a friend I knew from college with lots of family money so I it didn’t really surprise me.
 Everything was spectacular.
 The wedding was flawless to everyone attending the extravagant display of the couple’s love for one another.
 Unfortunately, this above budget, luxurious wedding was just a display from the groom to the bride’s family to prove he could support their daughter.